Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 • Accountability

-While influenced by the GDPR, the DPDPA takes a somewhat different approach, reflecting India's unique economic, social, and technological context.
+While influenced by the GDPR, the DPDPA takes a somewhat different approach, reflecting India’s unique economic, social, and technological context and its own approach to data protection practices.

 Territorial Scope and Applicability